Thermal equilibrium with generalized time-reversal symmetry

-where $\av{\xi_{i}}=0$, $\av{\xi_{i}(t)\xi_{j}(t')}=2D\delta_{ij}\delta(t-t')$, and $D$ is a constant diffusion coefficient.
-If $x_1$ and $x_2$ are interpreted as (dimensionless) position and momentum, then~\eqref{eq:linear} represents an underdamped harmonic oscillator, the variables have opposite time-reversal parity, and the system is at equilibrium.
-If both $x_1$ and $x_2$ are even, Eq.~\eqref{eq:linear} is a systems of two overdamped particles with non-reciprocal interactions, out of equilibrium~\cite{loos2020irreversibility}, which can be also mapped into a Brownian Gyrator~\cite{lucente2022inference,lucente2024conceptual}.
+where $\av{\xi_{i}}=0$, $\av{\xi_{i}(t)\xi_{j}(t')}=2\delta_{ij}\delta(t-t')$.
+If $x_1$ and $x_2$ are interpreted as (dimensionless) position and momentum, with opposite TR parity, then~\eqref{eq:linear} represents an underdamped harmonic oscillator and the system is at equilibrium.
+If, instead, both $x_1$ and $x_2$ are even, then Eq.~\eqref{eq:linear} models a pair of overdamped particles with non-reciprocal interactions (or, equivalently, a Brownian Gyrator~\cite{lucente2022inference,lucente2024conceptual}), and the dynamics is out of equilibrium~\cite{loos2020irreversibility}.

-A systematic study of time-reversal operators for diffusion processes was recently carried out in~\cite{o2024geometric,o2024geometric2}: there the authors distinguish between three (nested) classes: (i) operators that only reverse time; (ii) operators that reverse time while mapping the phase space to itself through a smooth involution $\op$ (i.e. an invertible operator $\op$ such that $\op^{-1}=\op$); (iii) operators that, in addition to point (ii), modify the original dynamics (e.g. by changing external fields).
-A unifying framework encompassing all Fluctuation Relations, which takes into account this variety of possibilities, was developed in~\cite{chetrite2008fluctuation,chetrite2008fluctuation2,gawedzki2013fluctuation}.
-The problem of which time-reversal operators are physically acceptable is delicate~\cite{dieball2025perspective}.
-For instance, in~\cite{bonella2015time,bonella2017time} it was argued that an operator reversing a magnetic field should not be considered admissible, since it leads to a different physical system, and an alternative $\op$ must be adopted.
-The ambiguity must be overcome by a careful analysis of the underlying physics.